 9. Metrazol Shock Therapy

-In 1934, Hungarian pathologist Ladislas von Meduna came up with the idea of shock therapy.
-Since schizophrenia was rare in epileptics, and people with epilepsy often feel better after a seizure, he theorized inducing a seizure in a schizophrenic would help calm them.
+In 1934, a Hungarian pathologist, Ladislas von Meduna, came up with the idea of shock therapy.
+Since schizophrenia was rare in epileptics, and people with epilepsy often feel better after a seizure, he theorized that inducing a seizure would help calm someone with schizophrenia.

-Meduna chose metrazol to be his seizure-inducing drug of choice.
+Meduna chose Metrazol as his seizure-inducing drug of choice.
 The treatment did not work, however, and was quite dangerous.
-In 1939, it was found that 43% of people who went through metrazol shock therapy suffered a fracture in their vertebrae.
+In 1939, it was found that a significant number of people who went through metrazol shock therapy suffered a fracture in their vertebrae.

 10. Rotational Therapy

-American physician Benjamin Rush, who signed of the Declaration of Independence, would probably prefer to be remembered in history that way.
-Instead, many know him for his attempt to use rotational therapy to cure mental illness.
+American physician Benjamin Rush, who signed the Declaration of Independence, would probably prefer to be remembered in history that way.
+Instead, many know him for his primitive and dangerous medical treatments.
+Among his many odd treatment methods was the already controversial practice of rotational therapy to treat mental illness.
 Rush believed that spinning could increase the circulation in the brain and, therefore, cure mental diseases.

 11. Hysteria Therapy